DEEP-DIVE SUCCESS STORY

 Mar 2022

-State Sen. Becker Introduces SB 1000
+State Sen. Becker introduces SB 1000

 State Senator Josh Becker introduces the "Public Right to Police Radio Communications Act" sponsored by the California News Publishers Association and the California Broadcasters Association.
 The bill proposes requiring unencrypted dispatch or media access programs.